When Sin Prevents Us From Promoting Peace

 Is this your first time here?
 I invite you to join us as we dig in to learn more about the Fruits of the Spirit.
 This post is a part of my current series, Sweet Smelling Fruit—Cultivating a Heart that Lives by the Spirit.
 Currently, we have been taking a look at the Fruit of Peace.
 If you would like to read past articles from this series click here.

 This concludes our study on the Fruit of Peace.
 Next, we’ll take a look at the Fruit of love and wrap up our study on the Fruits of the Spirit.

-Subscribe to my weekly newsletter to receive updates on future posts and to get the most recent Topical Bible Study challenge before it’s released on the blog.
+Subscribe to my weekly newsletter to receive updates on future posts and when new freebies become available.

 Thank you for joining me today. ~Kelly